 Unlike other methods of tooth replacement, such as dentures or dental bridges, dental implants work to replace the entire tooth structure.
 When we talk about tooth replacement and dental implants, we’re referring to the roots of teeth responsible for many important functions.
 Many of these functions are only restorable via dental implants, which is just another reason why we recommend them to many of our patients.
-If you’re interested in your eligibility for treatment, give our office a call!
+If you’re interested in your eligibility for tooth replacement with dental implants in Everett, WA, give our dental office a call!

 Why Choose Albright Family Dental for Dental Implants?

 - Implants Placed In-House for Added Convenience

 - Judgement-Free Dentists and Team Dedicated to Personalized Care

 Dental implant treatment consists of multiple phases, making it possible to replace teeth fully and make your smile complete.
 Each phase plays a crucial role in the longevity of your new tooth, and Dr. Kaopua is happy to discuss each step of treatment with you in great detail during your consultation so you can feel comfortable about your future care.
 In the meantime, feel free to read through the process on our website and give us a call directly if you have additional questions!

 Before we can place dental implants, we need to make sure that the treatment is the best option for your smile.
 During this appointment, Dr. Kaopua will examine your smile, evaluate the current state of your oral health, and then make a recommendation from there.
 If you need additional bone tissue for the implant to integrate properly, we may suggest a bone graft.
 Alternatively, existing tooth decay or gum disease will need treatment before any oral surgery can take place.

 Dental Implant Surgery